lingard/react-css-utils/README.md

 # React css utils
 Simplifies usage of global css utilities easier while using react.
 Preferably used with css modules.

-*At the moment the implementation and the API is heavily inspired/stolen by react-redux, this will change as soon as there is a more clear vision on what this library is supposed to do.*
+*At the moment the implementation and the API is heavily inspired/stolen from react-redux, this will change as soon as there is a more clear vision on what this library is supposed to do.*

 ## Usage